austinasangai/austinasangai.github.io/_pages/about.md

 title: "About"
 ---

-**_As a cybersecurity analyst with a high value for integrity, hard work and passion,I make the digital space safe.
-I analyze vulnerabilities, detect breaches and respond to incidents filling the gap between organizations and their security risk exposure._**
+**_A cybersecurity analyst with a high value for integrity, hard work and passion,who makes the digital space safe.
+He analyzes vulnerabilities, detects breaches and responds to incidents filling the gap between organizations and their security risk exposure.Ready to share his experties_**